 Which is a shame It’s the biggest room in the house, huge closets, a king sized bed, lots of storage and the only efficient air conditioner and fireplace here.
 But I can’t bear it, even just for a few minutes.

 I lost her and her mother a couple months back, shortly after dad died.
 She said I drove her away, and it’s partly true.
 We were to be married at Christmas, I was to be moving in with them, but what I didn’t realize, no, what I convinced myself wasn’t true, was that to her that was just an impulsive suggestion.
-I didn’t take it that way.
-I believe she gave up on that idea almost as soon as she had it.
-I never did.

-But the hassles and fear of starting a new life so far their homes, here in the middle of nowhere killed that idea.
 There was no discussion of me going there after that, or the wedding.
 That was off limits.
 I knew dad was dying, I wanted a plan to escape here.
 I was desperate for ideas.
 She wanted me to stay in the house for two more years, in case her daughter wanted to go to university here.
 Two more years alone, apart from them, and trapped in this house.

 She wanted to live here, but it was just impossible to uproot her life, for her roots are too deep.
 Okay, even she didn’t want to live in this town, this part of the country, but the house was a draw for her.
 She looked perfect here.
-I can’t even look at the garden part of the garden, where I stood and watched her watering plants, knowing for certain I’d never seen a more perfect sight in my life.
+I can barely look at the garden part of the garden, where I stood and watched her watering plants, knowing for certain I’d never seen a more perfect sight in my life.

 All the thoughts of her I had before are intact, and those were constant then, enough for me to change my life for.
 They haven’t slowed down … she’s still right over there watching me type.
 I can’t see her, but I can feel her.
 Many of my most beautiful memories of her happened in this house.
 I can never forget that.
 She made it her own.

 Anyway, that’s enough of that, this isn’t her story.
-They think me mad, and it’s funny, when all the shit was going on I was completely sane.
+They think me mad, and it’s funny, when all that shit was going on I was completely sane.
 At first it was a relief.
 She ran from me, I ran from her.
 Till I hit the borders of actually losing my feelings.
 I couldn’t do that.
 That meant losing who I am.

 The madness came later.
 It’s a constant struggle.
 There’s a lot of pressure, settling estates, hearings with Medicaid, unpaid bills, trying to build up a business again, trying to clear out this house.
 When the enormity of the loss set in I was prepared.
 I had stashed back a supply of my parents pharmaceuticals, knowing at some point in the future I would need to medicate myself.
 That time came.
 We’re all sane when we sleep.